apache/airflow/docs/apache-airflow/index.rst

 =========================================
 Airflow® is a batch workflow orchestration platform.
 The Airflow framework contains operators to connect with many technologies and is easily extensible to connect with a new technology.
-If your workflows have a clear start and end, and run at regular intervals, they can be programmed as an Airflow DAG.
+If your workflows have a clear start and end, and run at regular intervals, they can be programmed as an Airflow Dag.

 If you prefer coding over clicking, Airflow is the tool for you.
 Workflows are defined as Python code which
 means: